What happens to us, when we attempt to handle a challenge or to solve a problem? Why should we focus either on a solution or on a problem?

-While dealing with any problem or challenge and striving to sort it out, we often waste our time, money, energy and health going in circles.
-The reason might be simple: our wrong choice between solution building and analysis of the origin/progress of our existing trouble.
+While dealing with any problem or challenge and striving to sort it out, we often waste our time, money, energy and health for “going round in circles”.
+The reason might be simple: our wrong choice between the solution building and the analysis of the origin/progress of our existing trouble.

 In some occasions (such as some types of addictions, panic attacks, anxiety disorders, stress, depression, etc.) the problem-focused approach (which might be combined with pharmacotherapy) seems to be the principal path to healing.
 Among the effective methods – the interventions of Cognitive Behavioural Therapy, which directly facilitate changes in the distorted, negative thinking patterns that may lead to a preoccupation with past problems.
 In CBT session, the therapist together with a client, breaks each problem down into its separate parts.
 This will help clients to identify their individual patterns of thoughts, emotions, bodily feelings and actions.

 Together they will look at thoughts, feelings and behaviours of a client to work out if they are unrealistic or unhelpful, how they affect each other and client.
 The therapist will then help client to work out how to change unhelpful thoughts and behaviours.

 Other cases (such as long lasting and/or disparaging conflicts, couple counselling, underperformance, some types of phobias) might be only worsened by the deeper investigation of their causes.

 The focus on a solution rather than on a problem means to predominantly explore an individual’s current resources, capabilities and future hopes, helping them to look forward and use their own strengths to achieve the goals, would be more beneficial for these situations.

 The coach will assist you in visualising a pure and detailed picture of how you see the future – and how things will be better once changes are made.
 They can also encourage you to explore the past experiences and the times when you were as happy as you see yourself in your future vision.